SPORT IN LEEDS

 We’re thrilled that, as of 2020, Leeds is once again home to a Premier League football team; Leeds United.
 Founded in 1919, the club has called Elland Road its home ever since, being the stage for many cup-winning sides and memorable victories over the years.

 Cricket in Leeds

 Leeds is a city with a rich cricketing history, home to the highly-decorated Yorkshire County Cricket Club.
-Established over 150 years ago, the side has seen plenty of success at their Emerald Headingley Stadium home, with many a great donning the side’s iconic white rose.
+Established over 150 years ago, the side has seen plenty of success at their Headingley Stadium home, with many a great donning the side’s iconic white rose.
 Catch them in exhilarating T20 action as the Yorkshire Vikings, and keep your eyes peeled for Vinny, their friendly Viking mascot!